kasshernandez/kasshernandez.github.io/05_service.markdown

 permalink: /service/
 ---

-I am passionate about improving access, representation, and inclusivity throughout all levels of the Economics pipeline.
+I am committed to improving access, representation, and inclusivity throughout all levels of the Economics pipeline.
 As a Latina, daughter of Mexican immigrants, and first-generation college student, I have greatly benefited from intentional mentorship, leadership, and advocacy.
 At UC Berkeley, I have been heavily engaged through student-led initiatives and I aim to do the same throughout my career.

 <u> 2024-2025 <u>
 - Leader, DEI Faculty Recruitment, [Economists for Equity at Berkeley](https://berkeleyeconomistsforequity.weebly.com/) (BEE)